shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

   test/control, we will contaminate your measurement with cookies that cross from test/control that should be aligned to a mapped consumer.

-## Considerations for Planning Incrementality Tests
+## Considerations for planning incrementality tests

 **Begin With a Well-Framed Hypothesis**